-- 2. On Asset Selection, select the assets to be included in the access request.
+- 1. Go to the f Home page, then click New Request. - NOTE: You can also submit an access request from your Favorites pane, if you previously saved it as a favorite. - 2.
+On Asset Selection, select the assets to be included in the access request.
 The assets available for selection are based on the scope defined in the entitlement's access request policies.
-The limit is 50 assets. - 3.
+The limit is 50 assets.
+If an SPS\Initiated connection policy is selected when creating an access request, the assets associated by that request will not display.
+The session-related access policy assigned to SPS\Initiated is filtered out.
+A connection policy other that SPS\Initiated must be selected to create an Access Request for the asset. - 3.
 On Account & Access Type Selection, select the accounts to be included in the access request and the type of access being requested for each selected account.
 The accounts include linked accounts, if any. - Asset: The display name of the managed system. - Network Address: The network host name or IP address of the managed system. - Account: The accounts available appear in the Account column.
 When an asset has multiple accounts available, either Select Account(s) or the account name appears as a hyperlink in the Account column.
 Click the hyperlink in the Account column to display a list of accounts available and select the accounts to be included in the access request.

 The accounts available for selection are based on the Asset-Based Session Access setting.
-For more information, see Access Config tab.
+For more information, see Access Config tab in the Safeguard for Privileged Passwords Administration Guide.
 Or, the accounts available for selection may have been added in the Scope tab when editing the entitlement access policy.
-For more information, see Scope tab.
+For more information, see Scope tab in the Safeguard for Privileged Passwords Administration Guide.